MikeSays-1/azure-config-and-ad-installation/README.md

 <img width="1044" height="882" alt="image" src="https://github.com/user-attachments/assets/93e8e7c1-6186-4197-816c-10d1f5bd3b17" />
 </details>

 <br />Now we will set the NIC Private IP Address to Static.
 Once your Domain Controller VM is deployed, view the VM by typing "vm" in the search bar > select "Virtual Machines" > select "vm-dc-1".
 On the left pane, find "Network" > "Network Settings".
-Here, select your "Network Interface" under "Essentials", Near the bottom select "Configure Your IPs" > Select "ipconfig1" and set Private IP Allocation settings to Static.
+Here, select your "Network Interface" under "Essentials" > On the left pane, in drop down "Settings" select "IP Configurations" > Select "ipconfig1" and set Private IP Allocation settings to Static.
 And now "Save".
 Go back to your listed VMs, and note/copy the Public IP of the Domain Controller.
 <br />

 <img width="457" height="314" alt="image" src="https://github.com/user-attachments/assets/1fca2cfd-3d12-4034-97fa-71a051ec2c92" />